-The Program Course Sequence is structured to consist of 2-3 (fall, spring, and summer) sessions of coursework and 1 year of dissertation research.
-During the first year, students will take a core of statistics and research methods courses designed to provide a strong multidisciplinary background in conducting kinesiology, exercise, nutrition, and health promotion research.
+The Program Course Sequence is structured to consist of 2-3 years of coursework and 1-2 years of dissertation research.
+During the first year, students will take a core of statistics and research methods courses designed to provide a strong multidisciplinary background in conducting exercise physiology and nutrition research.
 During the second and third years, under the guidance of their mentor, students will take emphasis area coursework and electives to provide research specialization.
 During both the first and second years, with consultation and/or guidance from their mentor, students will take directed research hours.
 For these research hours, students will be required to have collected data from an independently-led or collaborative research project resulting in manuscript submission to a peer-reviewed journal and presentation at a national/international conference before being allowed to take preliminary exams and progressing to doctoral candidacy.
 The fourth year is dedicated to dissertation research.
 Students must be registered for at least one semester hour of graduate credit during the semester of intended graduation.
 The maximum time limit for the doctoral degree is described in the Baylor University Graduate Catalog.

-A minimum of seventy-two (72) hours is required for the Ph.D.
-Students will be required to take 6 hours of professional development and professional ethics, and a minimum of 12 hours in research methods and statistics courses.
-To form their 9 hour KENHP core, students will be required to take one course in three of the four following areas: 1) exercise physiology/nutrition in HHPR; 2) nutrition in Family and Consumer Sciences; 3) biomechanics or motor behavior/performance, and; 4) health promotion in the HHPR MPH program.
-In addition to these 27 hours of coursework, students must complete 15 hours of directed research (generally 3 hours per semester) and 12 hours of dissertation.
-The remaining 18 hours of coursework will consist of graduate courses in HHPR and FCS (minimum of 9 hours) or relevant coursework in other departments/programs (e.g., business, educational psychology, biomedical engineering, psychology, etc.)
+A minimum of sixty (60) hours is required for the Ph.D.
+Students will be required to take 3 hours of professional development and ethics, and a minimum of 12 hours in research methods and statistics courses.
+To form their 12 hour EXNS core, students will be required to take two courses in each of two following areas: 1) exercise physiology and 2) nutrition.
+In addition to these 27 hours of coursework, students must complete 12 hours of directed research (generally 3 hours per semester) and 12 hours of dissertation.
+The remaining 9 hours of coursework will consist of electives.

 Although most applicants will have backgrounds in appropriately-related fields, the possession of degrees in these fields is not required for admission.
 It should be recognized, however, that applicants with deficiencies in academic backgrounds will be determined by the student's mentor and remedial course work prescribed.
 In general, such remedial course work cannot be counted toward the credit hours required for the degree.